Table of Contents

 There are only three situations in which you do not ADS with the Boltgun.
 The first and most important is vs monstrosities.
 Move in close, use Voice of Command to stagger (if possible) and trigger For the Emperor! then mag-dump into the head or weakspot.
 This deals 35K dmg in 2 seconds in addition to the 3-4k possible dmg from bleed DoTs assuming the monstrosity lives longer than 5 seconds.
 The second is vs tight packs of gunners, shotgunners, or any pack of non-crusher/non-bulwark elites w mixed horde.
 A single mag-dump, when aimed properly at chest-head level, can kill a 8-12 elites in a single mag-dump.
 Only do this once you've practiced enough to be sure of your mag-dump aim control, otherwise simply grenade (see below).
 The third and final is vs distant groups of non-elite shooters and gunners to suppress them.
 Even a single hip-fire of two shots near a pack of ranged enemies is often enough to make them stop firing and either cower or seek cover, but I usually spray 5 or 6 bolts just to make sure, because when this needs to be done (rarely) party survival is more important than saving a few bolts.

-Talent Options: I consider all choices for this build to be mandatory except for Tactical Reload, Focused Fire, and Redirect Fire!
+Talent Options: I consider all choices for this build to be mandatory except for Tactical Reload, Focused Fire, and Redirect Fire! (and of course your choice of Demolition Stockpile vs Demolition Team as I mention above).
 Your main goal with this build is to be an unkillable linchpin of your party who allows them to do what their builds do best and support them with counter-sniping and mechanical boosts, including extra ammo from Survivalist and extra grenades from Field Improvisation.
-If your team doesn't need the 7.5% or 12% bonus damage from the additional keystone nodes, then you may drop these for Demolition Stockpile, Keep Their Heads Down!, or Close Order Drill.
-These three talent nodes are the most compatible with this build's play style and purpose.
+If your team doesn't need the 7.5% or 12% bonus damage from the additional keystone nodes, then you may drop these for what you think best suits your team and play style.

 Melee Options: While the combat knife and dueling sword are top tier melee weapons and fantastic at keeping you alive, I prefer the power sword for its ability to horde clear and deal high dmg to the few melee enemies I don't kill with the Boltgun.
 Despite its poor defensive abilities, I have mained the power sword for most of my career and have no trouble staying alive and 'dancing' with enemies.
 If you prefer another melee weapon, that's fine.
 I consider the melee weapon completely optional for this build, so use whatever you are comfortable with, just remember it needs to be good at quickly killing tough melee elites.